InsightLab/diffusion_models_course/README.md

 2. **Open and run the notebooks:**
    - `ddpm_from_scratch.ipynb` - DDPM implementation from scratch
    - `ncsn_from_scratch.ipynb` - Score-based model from scratch
-   - `diffusers_high_level.ipynb` - High-level implementation with Diffusers
+   - `hugging_face_diffusers.ipynb` - High-level inference implementation with Diffusers

 3. **Follow the instructions** in each notebook to run the code and explore diffusion models.